DAGWorks-Inc/burr/docs/concepts/state.rst

 The ``State`` class provides the ability to manipulate state for a given action.
 It is entirely immutable, meaning that you can only create new states from old ones, not modify them in place.

-State manipulation is done through the ``State`` class.
+State manipulation is done through calling methods on the ``State`` class.
 The most common write are:

 .. code-block:: python

-    state.update(foo=bar)  # update the state with the key "foo" set to "bar" state.append(foo=bar)  # append "bar" to the list at "foo"
+    state.update(foo=bar)  # update the state with the key "foo" set to "bar" state.append(foo=bar)  # append "bar" to the list at "foo" state.wipe(keep=["foo", "bar"])  # remove all keys except "foo" and "bar" state.wipe(delete=["foo", "bar"])  # remove "foo" and "bar" from the state

-The read operations extend from those in the [Mapping](https://docs.python.org/3/library/collections.abc.html#collections.abc.Mapping) interface, but there are a few extra:
+The read operations extend from those in the `Mapping <https://docs.python.org/3/library/collections.abc.html#collections.abc.Mapping>`_ interface, but there are a few extra:

 .. code-block:: python